- Save EXTRA 10% on 3-5* hotels worldwide with Priceline

 The weather guide for Orlando, Florida shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

-When is it hottest in Orlando?
+Which is the hottest month in Orlando?

 The hottest time of year in Orlando is normally July.
 Expect maximum daytime temperatures to reach 33°C with very high heat and humidity.